Prince Edward Island Lands Protection Act Explained

 Resident vs. Non-Resident: Why It Matters

-Residency status plays a major role in what you are allowed to buy.
-Under the Act, a resident person is generally a Canadian citizen or permanent resident who has lived in PEI for at least 365 days within the previous 24 months.
+Residency status plays a major role in what you may be allowed to purchase.
+In general, a resident person is typically a Canadian citizen or permanent resident who has lived on PEI for the required period under the Act.
+If you do not meet that definition, you are treated as a non-resident for land ownership purposes.

 Resident Individuals

-• No special approval is typically required within this limit
+• Special approval is not typically required within that limit

 Corporations

-• Ownership, control, and shareholder percentages can affect how land is calculated
+• Control, share structure, and related ownership can affect how land holdings are calculated

 Non-Resident Individuals

-Without special government approval, non-residents are generally limited to:
+Without special approval, a non-resident is generally limited to:

 • Up to 5 acres of land, or

-• Up to 165 feet of shoreline frontage (measured following the shoreline)
+• Up to 165 feet of shore frontage

 Waterfront Property: Where Buyers Get Surprised

-Waterfront property is where off-Island buyers most often encounter issues.
-Even when a lot appears small, shoreline measurements can easily exceed the legal limit.
+Waterfront property is where off-Island buyers most often run into issues.
+A parcel may not appear especially large, yet its shoreline measurement can still exceed the permitted frontage limit.

 If you are a non-resident, you generally cannot purchase:

-• More than 165 feet of waterfront frontage, even on a small parcel
+• More than 165 feet of waterfront frontage without approval

-• Multiple waterfront lots that push you over the combined frontage limit
+• Multiple waterfront parcels that push your total holdings over the combined limit

-Important: Shore frontage is measured along the general trend of the shoreline, not in a straight line.
+Important: Shore frontage is measured following the general trend of the shoreline, not simply in a straight line.

 Can Non-Residents Apply for Approval?

 Yes.
-Non-residents can apply for permission to exceed acreage or shoreline limits.
+Non-residents can apply for permission to exceed the standard acreage or shoreline limits.

-• Review by the Island Regulatory and Appeals Commission (IRAC)
+• Review through the Island Regulatory and Appeals Commission (IRAC)

 • A final decision through an Order in Council

 Approval is not automatic.
-Applications may consider intended land use, environmental impacts, and broader economic or community factors.
-Proper planning can significantly reduce delays.
+Applications may consider factors such as intended use, aggregate holdings, environmental impact, and broader public-interest considerations.

 • Direct and indirect control

-Thinking of Buying Land or Waterfront on PEI?
+Thinking About Buying Land or Waterfront on PEI?

-PEI land and waterfront purchases come with unique rules, timelines, and approval requirements.
-If you’re considering a purchase and want clarity before you move forward, contact me here and let’s talk through your situation.
+PEI land and waterfront purchases can involve unique rules, timelines, and approval requirements.
+If you are considering a purchase and want clarity before moving forward, contact me here and I would be happy to help you understand the next steps.

 Important Disclaimer

 This article is provided for general informational purposes only and does not constitute legal advice.
-Land ownership rules in Prince Edward Island can be complex and fact-specific.
+Land ownership rules on Prince Edward Island can be technical and highly fact-specific.
 You should always consult a qualified PEI real estate lawyer for advice specific to your situation before purchasing property.

 Frequently Asked Questions